-- A study of 2,000 Latinas found that 63.1% of women who identified being victimized in their lifetime (i.e., interpersonal victimization such as stalking, physical assaults, weapon assaults, physical assaults in childhood, threats, sexual assault, attempted sexual assault, etc) reported having experienced more than one victimization, with an average of 2.56 victimizations5.
+- A study of 2,000 Latinas found that 63.1% of women who identified being victimized in their lifetime (i.e. interpersonal victimization such as stalking, physical assaults, weapon assaults, physical assaults in childhood, threats, sexual assault, attempted sexual assault, etc.) reported having experienced more than one victimization, with an average of 2.56 victimizations.